7 Reasons You Should Use A VPN When Traveling

 And we all know that websites and services may record your activity and store your private data.
 All of your data could become compromised if an attacker gains access to their servers.

 Encryption ensures that your internet traffic is completely private at all times.
 And privacy is critical when you’re traveling abroad.

 2. A VPN Can Help Prevent Frozen Bank Accounts

-When you log in to your bank or credit card accounts from a foreign country, it sets off an alarm with your bank.
+Logging in to your bank or credit card accounts from a foreign country sets off an alarm with your bank.
 Suppose the bank doesn’t recognize your country of origin based on your IP address.
 In that case, they may freeze your account for security purposes.

 That’s why this is the 2nd of my reasons you should use a VPN when traveling.
 With a VPN, you can choose the location where you sign in.
 Your bank will think you are at home, not say in Russia.